python/mypy/docs/source/final_attrs.rst

-An abstract class that defines at least one abstract method or property and has ``@final`` decorator will generate an error from mypy, since those attributes could never be implemented.
+An abstract class that defines at least one abstract method or property and has ``@final`` decorator will generate an error from mypy since those attributes could never be implemented.

 .. code-block:: python